Future Basketball: Reception

+Amiga, Atari ST

+Future Basketball was compared negatively to Speedball.
+CU Amiga said: "But where it really comes second [...] is in its scrolling which is not quite as smooth making things a little difficult to focus on at times.
+Zzap!64 wrote: "Future Basketball looks like Speedball, but doesn't play like it.
+Zinging balls off the walls in this game leads to a dull throw-in, and scoring baskets isn't as exciting."

+SNES

 Bret Alan Weiss, writing for Allgame, gave the game a negative review, criticizing the graphics, sounds and controls.
 Scoring the game one star out of five, he commented that these and other faults "mar what could have been a guilty pleasure."
 Game Informer's Jeff Marchiafava had a more positive view of the game on his list of "Weirdest Celebrity-Based Video Games."

+Time Extension listed Combat Basketball as one of the worst SNES games.